josephsalmon/OrganizationFiles/guidelines/Good-Scientific-Practice.md

 1. Use images that you created whenever you can.

-2. If you don't know how to create a figure (well [inkscape](https://inkscape.org/) should be enough thoug in most cases), borrow it and cite the source.
-Favor CreativeCommons ones, see for instance ressources at https://ccsearch.creativecommons.org/
+2. If you don't know how to create a figure (well [Inkscape](https://inkscape.org/) should be enough though in most cases), borrow it and cite the source appropriately.
+Favor CreativeCommons ones, see for instance resources at https://ccsearch.creativecommons.org/